 Prior to NVIDIA, Malachowsky held engineering and technical leadership positions at HP and Sun Microsystems.

-Beyond his technical accomplishments, Malachowsky has also received an Emmy for a film he helped produce that won Best Documentary in 2009.
+Beyond his technical accomplishments, Malachowsky has also received an Emmy for a film he helped produce, Inheritance, that won Best Documentary in 2009.
+He was also inducted into the Florida Inventors Hall of Fame in 2019.